c4ffein/realworld-django-ninja/README.md

 1. Fork the repository and create a new branch for your feature or bug fix.

 2. Make the necessary changes and commit them.

-  b. `ruff format` and `ruff check` as I still haven't set-up a CI...
+2.b. `ruff format` and `ruff check` as I still haven't set-up a CI...

 3. Push your changes to your forked repository.